 “So Peter opened his mouth and said: “I now truly understand that God shows no partiality, but in every nation anyone who fears him and does what is right is acceptable to him.””
 (Acts 10:34-35)

 However, the sin of racism is most definitely alive and kicking all over the globe.
 Grievously, people reject and abuse one another on the basis of ethnicity all the time.
-The ironic thing is that countries most often and most loudly accused of racism – including the US and Israel – don’t even make an appearance on the list in research seeking to determine the most racist countries in the world.
+Injustice, hate and division are rampant, as our hearts so often incline to evil.
+The ironic thing is that countries most often and most loudly accused of racism—including the US and Israel—don’t even make an appearance on the list in research seeking to determine the most racist countries in the world.
 According to the findings of a research-based inquiry from 2016, the most racist country on Earth is India, followed by Lebanon, Bahrain, Libya, and Egypt.
 (World Population Review).

 It’s not just the skin, it’s the story